Primary service-connected condition

 Primary Secondary

-Leg, limitation of extension Lumbosacral or cervical strain
+Leg, limitation of extension of Lumbosacral or cervical strain

 5237